johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 TODO **Quickstart**

-Use Kickstart 1.3 for the base config; you'll very rarely need to change it to 1.2 or 1.1, (this will be explained below).
+Use Kickstart 1.3 for the base config; you'll very rarely need to downgrade it to 1.2 or 1.1 (this will be explained below).
 Make sure the compatibility slider is at the far left (best compatibility), then press the **Set configuration** button.

-Save this as _A500 Floppy, PAL_, then create the NTSC variant, set up the shaders, as you've done for the previous [1 MB Amiga 500](#1-mb-amiga-500) config.
+Save this as _A500 Floppy, PAL_, then create the NTSC variant and set up the shaders as you've done it for the previous [1 MB Amiga 500](#1-mb-amiga-500) config.